brave-simpletons/tooling-for-developers/windows-terminal/README.md

 ### Enabling these other applications in PowerShell 7

-Add these information into your PowerShell `$PROFILE`:
+Of course this is optional depending on each applications you installed, but you could add this information after the "posh-git" import in your PowerShell `$PROFILE`:

 ```powershell
 Set-Alias -Name k -Value kubectl